 The Verdict For The Ultimate Biryanis In Pune Is Out & These Are Our Picks

 Biryani is one of the most hotly-debated dishes in Indian cuisine, owing to its numerous variations that differ from one region to the next.
 What can be unanimously agreed upon, is that biryani is delicious.
-Here are 5 of our favourite places for a mouth-watering plate of biryani in Pune.
+Here are our favourite places for a mouth-watering plate of biryani in Pune.

 We can’t talk about biryani without bringing up George on East Street.
 A classic, their biryani recipe is said to have remained unchanged since the 1940’s – and the taste is consistently delicious!
 We love their mutton biryani, with the chicken biryani coming in at a close second.
 If you’d rather try a different style of chicken biryani, their chicken tikka biryani is pretty good too.
 They also have veg, prawn, and fish biryani – if you’re so inclined.
 Complete your meal with a side of butter chicken, and remember to wear your stretchy pants to accommodate all this food.